michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 STORE C INTO 'output/ex1';
  ```

-As you can notice, this exercise is solved (to be precise, this is one possible solution).
-You have the freedom to develop your own solutions.
-Using all the information we have provided so far, you will have to play with Pig and answer several questions at the end of this exercise (remember: Google may be a helpful friend, and so are we, so feel free to ask!).
-Some of the useful debugging commands are:
-* **DESCRIBE** relation: this is very useful to understand the schema applied to each relation.
-Note that understanding schema propagation in Pig requires some time.
-* **DUMP** relation: this command is similar to the STORE command, except that it outputs on stdout the selected relation.
-* **ILLUSTRATE** relation: this command is useful to get a sample of the data in a relation.

 ### Executing the script
-Now that you are ready to submit you first pig script to the cluster, you need to specify the execution mode: `pig -x mapreduce`.
-When you interact with HDFS (e.g., when you create an output file) you will see a directory corresponding to your unix credentials (login) under the /user/ directory.
-Note that the pig script you wrote for local execution requires some modifications to be run on the cluster:
+Note that the pig script you wrote for local execution requires some modifications to be run on the cluster (in ```-x mapreduce``` mode):
 * Change the input path to the appropriate one.
 You can browse the local HDFS filesystem in order to find the tstat input files.
 * Change the output path: note that Hadoop refuses to overwrite any local directory when you define the path, so, remember to use a different name or to delete the output directory for each run of your script.
 * Set parallelism where appropriate, using the **PARALLEL** keyword.
-This is intentionally left for the student
+This is intentionally left for the student to complete.
 You can also use another troubleshooting instrument to understand the logical, physical and execution plans produced by Pig:
 * **EXPLAIN** relation: note that you can generate output files in the "dot" format for better rendering
 How-to inspect your results and check your job in the cluster
 * You can use hdfs dfs from the command line
-* Inspecting your job status on the cluster: you can identify your job by name and check its status using the Web UI of the JobTracker so far.
-Make sure to obtain useful information, for example, what optimization Pig brings in to help reducing the I/O throughput.
+* Inspect your job status on the cluster: you can identify your job by name and check its status using the Web UI of the JobTracker so far.

 **Questions:**
 1. What does a GROUP BY command do?
 At which phase of MapReduce is GROUP BY performed in this exercise and in general?
 2. What does a FOREACH command do?
 At which phase of MapReduce is FOREACH performed in this exercise and in general?
-3. Explain very briefly how Pig works (i.e. the process of Pig turning a Pig Latin script into runnable MapReduce job(s))
-4. Explain how you come to a conclusion that your results are correct
 5. How many reducers were launched?
 Why?
 Can you modify this number?
 6. How many mappers were launched?
 Why?
 Can you modify this number?

+## Exercise 1/B
+**Problem statement:** count the number of TCP connection per each IP.

+**Hint:** each TCP connection has a client IP and a server IP.
+For this exercise you need to count the number of connection per each IP, irrespective if client or server IP.

+**Questions:**
+1. How is this exercise different from Ex.
+1?
+2. How would you write it in java?
+3. Elaborate on the differences between Ex.1 and Ex.1/b

+## Exercise 1/C
+**Problem statement:** Assuming you have a very long trace, or -- better -- a large number of traces collected each day, count the number of TCP connection per each client IP, at each of the following time granularities: hour, day, week, month, year...

+**Hint:** note that recent versions of Pig expose ```CUBE``` and ```ROLLUP``` operators.
+You may want to try writing your own script, and then try using such operators.

 ## Exercise 2
-**Problem statement:** count the total number of TCP connection having “google.it” in the FQDN (Fully Qualified Domain Name) field (field #113 in the tstat data).
+**Problem statement:** count the total number of TCP connection having, e.g., “google.it” in the FQDN (Fully Qualified Domain Name) field (field #113 in the tstat data).

 **Hint:** You need to modify the code of the previous exercise, filtering the loaded data, and applying a different grouping.

-**Questions:**
-1. How many reducers were launched?
-Can you increase the number of reducers?

 ## Exercise 3
 **Problem statement:**  for each client IP, compute the sum of uploaded, downloaded and total (up+down) transmitted bytes.